Dagomba people: Kingdom of Dagbon

-The homeland of the Dagombas is called Dagbon and covers about 20,000 km^{2} in area.
-The territories of Dagbon was decentralised until the Great Unification by the Nanima.
-The Dagomba share close bonds with related people whose lands were also unified.
-This include the Mamprusi, Nanumba, Gonja, Mossi, Gurunsi (in particular the Frafra and Kusasi peoples), the Wala people and Ligbi.
+The homeland of the Dagomba is called Dagbon and covers about 20000 km2 in area.
+The territories of Dagbon were decentralised until their unification by the Nanima.
+The Dagomba share cultural ties with related peoples whose lands were also unified.
+These include the Mamprusi, Nanumba, Gonja, Mossi, Gurunsi (in particular the Frafra and Kusasi peoples), the Wala people and Ligbi.
 The area constitutes fourteen administrative districts in present-day Ghana.
 These are the Tamale Metropolitan, Yendi, Savelugu and Sagnerigu municipals, and Tolon, Kumbungu, Nanton, Gushegu, Karaga, Zabzugu, Saboba, Sang, Tatale and Cheriponi districts.

 The king of the Dagbon Traditional Kingdom is the Ya-Na, whose court and administrative capital is at Yendi.
-Dagbon as a kingdom has never been subjugated until it was incorporated as a territory of the Gold Coast government.
-The Dagbon Kingdom has traditional administrative responsibilities hitherto acephalous groups like the Konkomba, Bimoba, Chekosi, Basaari, Chamba, Wala, Gurusi and Zantasi.
-The Dagombas have cordial and respectful relationships to these groups.
+Dagbon as a kingdom was never subjugated until it was incorporated as a territory of the Gold Coast government.
+The Dagbon Kingdom historically held administrative responsibilities over previously acephalous groups like the Konkomba, Bimoba, Chekosi, Basaari, Chamba, Wala, Gurusi and Zantasi.
+The Dagomba maintain relationships with these groups.
 The seat of the Yaa Naa or king of Dagbon (literally translated as "King of Absolute Power") is a collection of lion and cow skins.
-Thus, the Dagbon or its political system is often called the Yendi Skin (not throne or crown or stool).
-Another characteristic of the Dagomba is that their houses are arranged in a certain order, where the chief or elderly man has his hut built in the centre.
+Thus, the Dagbon or its political system is often called the Yendi Skin (not throne, crown or stool).
+Another characteristic of the Dagomba is that their houses are arranged in a specific order, where the chief or elderly man has his hut built in the centre.
+The largest settlement of the Dagomba is Tamale, Ghana's third most populous city and the capital of the Northern Region.

 Chieftaincy

 One of the major features of Dagomba society is chieftaincy.
-Their system of chieftaincy is very hierarchical, with the Yaa Naa, or paramount King, at its head and a tiered system of rulers below him.
+Their system of chieftaincy is hierarchical, with the Yaa Naa, or paramount King, at its head and a tiered system of rulers below him.
 In Dagbon, chiefs traditionally sit on a stack of skins.